Intermediate geodesic growth in virtually nilpotent groups

 on $G$.
 The \emph{volume growth function} of the pair $(G,S)$ is

-Milnor famously asked two questions about the volume growth of groups: \begin{itemize}[leftmargin=6mm, label=\textbullet] \item Characterize groups $G$ with polynomial volume growth, that is, $\beta_{(G,S)}(n)\preceq n^d$ for some constant $d\ge 0$. \item Does there exists a group $G$ with intermediate volume growth?
-More precisely, does there exists $G$ such that $\beta_{(G,S)}(n)$ is neither bounded above by a polynomial, nor bounded below by an exponential function? \end{itemize} On the one hand, Gromov proved that a group has polynomial volume growth if and only if this group is virtually nilpotent, introducing a large machinery to make the link with nilpotent Lie groups \cite{Gromov}.
-In the other hand, Grigorchuk constructed a whole family of groups of intermediate growth, now source of groups with many intriguing properties \cite{Grigorchuk_growth}.
+Milnor famously asked two questions about the volume growth of groups \cite{Milnor}: \begin{itemize}[leftmargin=6mm, label=\textbullet] \item For which groups do we have $\beta_{(G,S)}(n)\preceq n^d$ for some constant $d\ge 0$?
+Milnor further suggested the family of virtually nilpotent groups. \item Does the volume growth necessarily satisfy $\beta_{(G,S)}(n)\preceq n^d$ or $\beta_{(G,S)}(n)\succeq \exp(n)$? \end{itemize} On the one hand, Gromov confirmed that groups with polynomial volume growth coincide with virtually nilpotent groups.
+Doing so, he introduced a large machinery to make the link with nilpotent Lie groups \cite{Gromov}.
+On the other hand, Grigorchuk constructed a family of groups of intermediate growth (i.e., whose growth is neither bounded above by polynomials, nor below by exponentials).
+This family is now source of groups with many intriguing properties \cite{Grigorchuk_growth}.
 These results constitute an ideal to aim for.

 In our case, the story starts in the same way: a pair $(G,S)$, and the word metric $\norm{\,\cdot\,}_S$.
 However, instead of counting elements, we count geodesics.
 A word $w\in S^*$ is a \emph{geodesic} if $\ell(w)=\norm{\overline w}_S$.
 The \emph{geodesic growth function} of $(G,S)$ is then defined as